 TDF Accessibility Program for Students

-TDF Accessibility Program for Students (previously Access for Young Audiences) is a program for elementary and secondary school students in the Tri-State area, offering them the opportunity to attend accessible Broadway performances.
+TDF Accessibility Program for Students (previously Access for Young Audiences) offers accessible Broadway performances to adolescents at Tri-State area schools.
 Most of these young people are first-time theatregoers.

-For students who are hard of hearing or deaf, TDF simultaneously provides sign language interpreting and open captioning.
-For students with low vision or who are blind, TDF provides live audio description during the performance.
+For students who are hard of hearing or d/Deaf, TDF provides simultaneous sign language interpreting and open captioning.
+For students with low vision or who are blind, TDF provides live audio description and sometimes hosts pre-performance Touch Tours so they can explore elements of the set with a professional guide.
 These services are scheduled on select Wednesday matinees during the school year.

-Past shows include: Aladdin, Anastasia, Annie, The Curious Incident of the Dog in the Night-Time, How To Succeed in Business Without Really Trying, Kinky Boots, The Lion King, Mary Poppins, Memphis, The Miracle Worker, Newsies, On Your Feet, The Phantom of the Opera, The Play That Goes Wrong, School of Rock, Shrek: The Musical, Sister Act, Something Rotten, Spider-Man: Turn Off the Dark, Spongebob Squarepants, West Side Story, Wicked.
+Past shows include Aladdin, Anastasia, Annie, The Curious Incident of the Dog in the Night-Time, How to Succeed in Business Without Really Trying, Kinky Boots, The Lion King, Mary Poppins, Memphis, The Miracle Worker, Newsies, On Your Feet!, The Phantom of the Opera, The Play That Goes Wrong, School of Rock, Shrek: The Musical, Sister Act, Something Rotten, Spider-Man: Turn Off the Dark, SpongeBob SquarePants, West Side Story and Wicked.